If you’re Googling “what to wear to a court hearing?” it’s likely that you have…

 Freelance opportunities are abundant in the digital world we live in.
 In addition to the ubiquity, they are a good way to earn money and criminal background is typically irrelevant.
 There are all types of jobs online, but be careful.
-There are several work-from-home scams that require upfront payments.
+Several work-from-home scams require upfront payments.
 You will never have to pay an upfront fee for a job.

 Get an education

 The best thing you can do as a felon to enhance your skill set is to improve your academic background.
-Take classes to keep your skills up to date, training programs to build skills or complete your GED.
+Take classes to keep your skills current, training programs to build skills or complete your GED.
 There are several jobs in technology that care more about your skills and less about other factors such as a criminal record.